 |Apr.
 2, 2018||Esty announced she would not seek re-election in 2018.|

 Esty is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2018 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Esty has sponsored and cosponsored.
+The chart is based on the bills Esty sponsored and cosponsored from Jan 3, 2013 to Dec 21, 2018.
 See full analysis methodology.

 Ratings from Advocacy Organizations

 Esty was the primary sponsor of 7 bills that were enacted:

 - H.R.
 6335 (115th): To designate the facility of the United States Postal Service located at 322 Main Street in Oakville, Connecticut, as the “Oakville Veterans Memorial Post Office”.

 - H.R.
 3813: Combating Human Trafficking in Commercial Vehicles Act